 - Szpilman from The Pianist, who manages to survive the Holocaust only through the goodness of strangers and sheer dumb luck.
 Of course, this is totally justified considering it's based on a true story, and the real Szpilman's real experiences.

 - It doesn't much matter what the human protagonists do in any of the Jurassic Park movies, because no matter what they do, the dinosaurs are the true stars here.

 - In the movie Inferno, the main protagonist Mark does absolutely nothing to defeat the villain.
-He does not even aware of most of the events going on in the film.
-The villain was defeated by her own actions and not by anything Mark had done during the film.
+He's not even aware of most of the events going on in the film.
+The villain was defeated by her own actions and not by anything Mark had done.
 His only victory is surviving by the end of the film.

 - The title character of Barbarella fits this perfectly.
 The entire movie consists of her repeatedly getting into trouble through her own stupidity, being rescued by some guy, and then having Rescue Sex with her savior.
 The only reason she managed to find the man she was looking for at all was because Duran Duran accidentally stepped on the device she had been given to track him down (which she had not once even thought of turning on since receiving).

 - Test pilot Lance Schroeder in the original House on Haunted Hill (1959) doesn't do anything particularly heroic throughout the movie.
 He's attacked in the dark at one point and thinks he hit his head.
 (The RiffTrax crew constantly joke about him being trapped in closets and bumping his head.)